 Comment on the latest ONS labour market statistics

-Commenting on today’s labour market statistics, Ian Brinkley, director of socio-economic programmes at The Work Foundation, said:
+Commenting on today’s ONS labour market statistics, Ian Brinkley, associate director of The Work Foundation said:

 Notes to editors

-4. The Work Foundation is the leading independent authority on work and its future.
-It aims to improve the quality of working life and the effectiveness of organisations by equipping leaders, policymakers and opinion-formers with evidence, advice, new thinking and networks.
-In October 2010, Lancaster University acquired The Work Foundation, forming a new alliance that will enable both organisations to further enhance their impact. www.theworkfoundation.com
+The Work Foundation is the leading independent authority on work and its future.
+It aims to improve the quality of working life and the effectiveness of organisations by equipping leaders, policymakers and opinion-formers with evidence, advice, new thinking and networks. www.theworkfoundation.com.